ItFalls/Capstone-Project-2019/README.md

     Authors: Ethan Ling
              Kevin Chu

+    Date:    5 / 38 / 2019

 # Introduction

-    Our program is a game where you play as a monkey destroying blocks with a multitude of weapons.
+    Our program is a game where you play as a monkey destroying enemies with a multitude of weapons.

     Anyone who wants to have a fun time with hilarious graphics should play this game.